Veggie Care Continued

 - If you have not already added Garden Lime to your newly planted tomatoes, it is time.
 A few tablespoons per plant will do.

-- Just as your beautiful tomatoes, strawberries etc start to ripen, keep an eye out for furry friends who love them just as much as you do.
-Store a bottle of Go Away all natural animal repellent in you shed.
+- Just as your beautiful tomatoes, strawberries, etc start to ripen, keep an eye out for furry friends who love them just as much as you do.
+Store a bottle of Go Away all-natural animal repellent in your shed.
 It can be sprayed right on the fruit to keep critters away.